 Guido Bertagna – the REstARTIST (!) – has created and painted the drawings.
 Similar to the Game of the Goose, the players (individuals or teams) move pieces around the track of 63 squares by rolling dices.
 But moving, in this game, is to leave for a journey towards an unknown land, the land where the other(s) live.
 There is a map, of course: it shows the twisted roads of feelings, prejudice, fears, joy one walks towards the encounter.

-Join Guido and colleagues in a restorative dialogue about the playful game and the serious issues it addresses!
-The dialogue will be carried out in both English and Spanish on Zoom.
+Scroll down to watch the recordings of the live conversation on 1 December 2020 with Guido and colleagues about the playful game and the serious issues it addresses.
+The conversation was carried out in both English and Spanish on Zoom.

 Guido’s unique drawings trigger imagination, memory, critical thinking; they give the floor to unthinkable, and otherwise unspeakable, steps each one of us has to accomplish to reach out to others.